rohitvyavahare/Calculator/README.md

 # Calculator
 Technical test for job applicant: calculator

+I have used the Interpreter Pattern to demonstrate calculator.
+You can see there are two types of expressions are possible, Nonterminal expressions means values like 1,2,3 and Nonterminal Expression which are operators like "+", "-", "/", "*".
+We can easily extend it to add new operators or we can also add parenthesis to it.

+Problem Description :
 Description
 Your assignment is to write a calculator script.
 You do not need to provide an interface to the program, like a commandline or web interface.
 So don’t loose time on parsing input in any way